Welcome to today's edition of the Rush 24-7 podcast.

 This is authoritarianism on parade.

-This is statism on parade, this is totalitarianism on the this is how these people think.
+This is how these people think.

-So Breyer steps in here and says, Well, why don't we just have the government run all funerals and that way it'll end the problem?
+So Breyer steps in here and says, well, why don't we just have the government run all funerals and that way it'll end the problem?

-And the government lawyer goes, No, no, don't say that.
+And the government lawyer goes, no, no, don't say that.

-That's not what we want up here for God's sakes, be quiet, is what he's saying in his mind.
+For God's sake, be quiet, is what he's saying in his mind.

-Mr. Verrilly, the government lawyer did not want to go there.
+Mr. Varilli, the government lawyer did not want to go there.

 You talk about showing your hand, Justice Breyer.